DalianisIoannis/Disease_Monitor/README.md

 # Disease_Monitor
 Project implemented for the course of Systems Programming (2020) in Department of Informatics and Telecommunications at University of Athens.
-An app that saves, edits and receives querries on viruses outbreaks' data.
+A program that processes querries on viruses' data through various Data Structures(Hashtable, AVL-Trees, Linked Lists and Max-Heap).
+File "instrs.txt" contains some instuctions that show the functionality of the program. "validator.sh" is an autograder for the project.

 ## Compile
 ```bash